avincent428/avincent428/README.md

 I'm a recent Software Engineering graduate from UTD with an interest in technology and strong dedication to solving complex problems.

 ## Objective
-My journey in computer science has led me to develop a passion for cyber security, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst
+My journey in computer science has led me to develop a passion for cyber security, and I am now eager to transition into this field.

 ## Cybersecurity Projects
 [NTFS File Recovery Tool](https://github.com/avincent428/ntfs-file-recovery-tool) - File recovery for corrupted/deleted ntfs drive partitions.\